 He approaches Arthur and the woman slowly.

-"It really is lovely to see you so in love and proud," she sighs, beaming at Eames.
+"It really is lovely to see young people so in love," she sighs, beaming at Eames.
+"And so proud!"

 "I'm going to kill you," says Arthur through his teeth.